Board-Certified Urologist

 💡 In My Practice

-The conversation I have most frequently about screening is with men in their early 50s who’ve been told by someone — a friend, a news article, a GP — that “PSA tests are unreliable” or “cause more harm than good.”
-While the concerns about overdiagnosis are legitimate, I think dismissing PSA testing entirely is dangerous.
+The conversation I have most frequently about screening is with men in their early 50s who’ve been told by someone — a friend, a news article, a primary care doctor — that “PSA tests are unreliable” or “cause more harm than good.”
+While the concerns about overdiagnosis are legitimate, dismissing PSA testing entirely is dangerous.
 I’ve seen men present in their 60s with metastatic prostate cancer who were told years earlier that screening wasn’t worthwhile.
 That’s a man who might have been cured with early detection.

 My approach is nuanced: I explain the benefits and limitations clearly, I offer the test, and I let the patient decide.
 If they choose screening, I use PSA velocity over time rather than reacting to a single number.
 And if PSA is elevated, I almost always recommend an MRI before biopsy — this single change has dramatically reduced the number of unnecessary biopsies in my practice while catching the cancers that actually matter.